lraycheva/core/tutorials/guides/01_javascript/javascript.md

 toggleGlueAvailable();
 ```

 *Note that when you refresh these apps, you will see that the Glue42 initialization is unsuccessful.
-This is because they cannot currently connect to the Glue42 environment provided by the [Main application](../../developers/core-concepts/web-platform/overview/index.html) and therefore cannot discover the Main app or each other.
-To be able to connect to Glue42, all [Web Client](../../developers/core-concepts/web-client/overview/index.html) apps **must** be opened by the [Web Platform application](../../developers/core-concepts/web-platform/overview/index.html)) or by another [Web Client](../../developers/core-concepts/web-client/overview/index.html) application already connected to the Glue42 environment.*
+This is because they cannot currently connect to the Glue42 environment provided by the [Main app](../../developers/core-concepts/web-platform/overview/index.html) and therefore cannot discover the Main app or each other.
+To be able to connect to Glue42, all [Web Client](../../developers/core-concepts/web-client/overview/index.html) apps **must** be opened by the [Web Platform app](../../developers/core-concepts/web-platform/overview/index.html)) or by another [Web Client](../../developers/core-concepts/web-client/overview/index.html) app already connected to the Glue42 environment.*

 To verify that the initializations are correct, open the browser console of the **Clients** app (press `F12`) and execute the following: